bahrus/xtal-element/README.md

 1.  xtal-element uses the [trans-render](https://github.com/bahrus/trans-render) library for updating the UI as properties change.
 2. The separation of concerns that trans-render provides makes it possible to separate out the initial render from update renders.
-3. Even the update renders can be easily partitioned based on which properties changes.
+3. Even the update renders can be easily partitioned based on which properties change.
 Consider the following example:

 ```JavaScript
 mainTemplate = createTemplate(/* html */`